-SRAP empowers communities to protect themselves from the devastating public health, environmental, and socioeconomic damages caused by industrial livestock production.
-For more than 20 years, our team has worked throughout the U.S. to provide free assistance to any community that requests our help when facing the threats posed by factory farms.
+SRAP helps communities protect themselves from the devastating public health, environmental, and socioeconomic damages caused by industrial livestock production.
+For more than 20 years, our team has worked throughout the U.S. to provide free assistance to any community that requests our support when facing the threats posed by factory farms.

 SRAP’s field operations team includes technical experts, independent farmers, and rural residents who, like the communities we serve, have experienced the impacts of industrial livestock production firsthand.
 Our team offers technical and strategic support to help people educate and mobilize their communities, navigate regulatory processes, engage lawmakers, publicize their stories, and ultimately build coalitions to reject harmful industrial agricultural practices and advocate for a socially responsible food future.